Whiplash Neck Injury Lawyers in Anoka

 Treatment of Whiplash

-Treatment seeks to alleviate pain and stiffness, as well as to heal the damaged tissues.
+Treatment seeks to alleviate pain and stiffness, as well as heal damaged tissues.
 Many people find that physical therapy, chiropractic care, or therapeutic massage is sufficient to alleviate their neck pain.

-MRI scans, X-rays, CT scans, and treatment by a neurologist, pain management specialist may be ordered.
-Injections, steroids, medication, and other forms of treatment might be recommended.
-Sometimes surgery is all that will ease the pain.
+MRI scans, X-rays, CT scans, and treatment by a neurologist or pain management specialist may be ordered.
+Injections, steroids, medication, and other forms of treatment may be recommended.
+Sometimes, surgery is all that will ease the pain.